pjournal/mef05-kadirbaverkerimoglu/index.md

     [Assignment 1: RMarkdown](Assignment_1-RMarkdown.html)

-- A real estate report has been prepared by using dplyr and ggplot2.
+- A real fish market prices report has been prepared by using dplyr and ggplot2.

     [In-Class Exercise (Bonus Assignment)](fish_prices.html)